vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 https://updates.vipulnaik.com/ is a more accurate record of what I actually did, and I am more committed to keeping that up-to-date.

-## Personal finances, income and taxes updates (likely January 2021, may start in December and may continue to February)
+## Personal finances, income and taxes updates (remaining parts for January/February 2021)

-With 2020 ending, I'll consolidate my finances for the year so that https://finances.vipulnaik.com/ has accurate 2020 data plus some prospective 2021 data.
-I'll also use the opportunity to finish the bulk of the legwork for filing my 2020 US federal and California state income tax.
+I have mostly updated my 2020 personal finances (https://finances.vipulnaik.com/) and done an initial draft of work for my US federal income tax return.
+I also discovered that I need to file 2017 and 2019 amendments, so that created some extra work.

+I'm currently waiting to get various forms officially and also for the official USD/INR exchange rate so that I can finish the 2020 tax filings.

-**How much time might this take?**: Probably 5 to 9 hours, spread over a few weekends.
+**How much time might this take (remaining)?**: Probably 5 to 9 hours, spread over a few weekends.

 **How optimized and how repeated is this?**: I expect most of the process to be the kind of work that I will do every year while I'm in a situation like my current one.
 I believe I've already exhausted most optimization/streamlining opportunities that passed a cost-benefit analysis.
+With that said, I expect the extra work of filing amendments to not be present next year.

-## Physical possessions downsizing (December 2020 if I get some free time, otherwise January/February 2021 after finances/taxes stuff)
+## Physical possessions downsizing (deferred to ~July 2021 except paper mail disposal)

+UPDATE January 3, 2021: In light of COVID raging, I am trying to reduce all in-person interactions to ~zero until the COVID trend changes sharply.
+For this reason, I am deferring all disposal except paper mail disposal to ~July 2021, by which time I expect COVID to get back to summer 2020 levels (i.e., 10% of current daily infection rate).

 I would like the task of moving from one house to another to be less daunting, thereby making it easier for me to think of changing my